This page was last updated: 11/30/2020

 Essential State and Local government functions will remain open.

-This order will require numerous business sectors to close, including: dine-in restaurants, bars, nightclubs, entertainment venues, gyms, convention centers, and public events and gatherings
+This order will require numerous business sectors to close or work in modified conditions, including: dine-in restaurants, bars, nightclubs, entertainment venues, gyms, convention centers, and public events and gatherings

 View the revised Safer at Home order from the Los Angeles County Department of Public Health affecting the County of Los Angeles, the unincorporated areas and cities.
 03/21/2020